Interactive Autism Network (IAN) Staff

 Jay Nestle, Director of Medical Informatics Information Technology

 Jay ensures that IAN's web servers, websites, and databases are in top working order.
 To accomplish this feat, he works closely with other staff members at Kennedy Krieger Institute and with our technology partners.
 In his spare time, he puts on his programming hat and creates tools that help us run IAN and help researchers and the community to understand IAN data.
 He is currently developing the IAN Dashboard, an interactive tool that allows people to visualize the data from IAN Research in different ways.
-In the past, Jay worked with Dr. Paul Law on the ISAAC project, at NASA's Jet Propulsion Lab on Mars Pathfinder, and on complex systems for a global manufacturing company.
+In the past, Jay worked with IAN's founder, Dr. Paul Law, on the Internet System for Assessing Autistic Children (ISAAC) project.
+He also worked at NASA's Jet Propulsion Lab on Mars Pathfinder and on complex systems for a global manufacturing company.

 "My wife and I know many families who have children with autism, and we know and see the challenges they face.
 IAN presents me not only with a great opportunity, but also with the responsibility to help accelerate research and help these families.
 There is no better place for me to invest my time and energy than the IAN Project.
 I know we can make a difference in autism research, and I am proud to be a part of what we will all accomplish together."